Bayurzx/GoogleCloudPracticeProject/VPC_networking/README.md

 ### Try to create a VM instance
-Verify that you cannot create a VM instance without a VPC network, run:
+In order to create a VM instance, a VPC Network is needed

 ```console
 gcloud compute instances create [INSTANCE_NAME]